-Annual bonuses for all of our named executive officers are determined each year in accordance with our Annual Incentive Bonus Plan ("Annual Bonus Plan") that covers about 95% of our employees.
-The Annual Bonus Plan is intended to compensate our named executive officers for achieving an annual level of FFO per share that is consistent with our business objectives for that year and for achieving individual annual performance objectives as subjectively evaluated: (a) by the Board with respect to our CEO; and (b) by our CEO with respect to each of the other named executive officers.
+Annual bonuses for Mr. Wood, Ms. Becker and Mr. Blocher are determined each year in accordance with our Annual Incentive Bonus Plan ("Annual Bonus Plan") that covers approximately 97% of our employees.
+The Annual Bonus Plan is intended to compensate those individuals for achieving an annual level of FFO per share that is consistent with our business objectives for that year and for achieving individual annual performance objectives as subjectively evaluated (a) by the Board with respect to our CEO and (b) by our CEO with respect to each of Ms. Becker and Mr. Blocher.
+The annual bonus plan for Mr. Berkes will be discussed below.